- Consultation Request

 Invisalign - Clear plastic aligners that are almost invisible.
 Please click here to learn more.

-Clear or ceramic braces - Very similar to traditional braces but are a lot less visible as they are tooth.
+Clear or ceramic braces - Very similar to traditional braces but are a lot less visible as they are tooth coloured.
 Please click here to learn more.

-Incognito braces - Placed on your teeth so that they can't be seen.
+SureSmile Lingual and Incognito braces - placed behind your teeth so that they can't be seen.
 Please click here to learn more.

 How long do I have to wear my braces for?